shaysugg/Notes/iOS-study/CryptoKit/CryptoKit.md

 **inputs:**
 * data that we want to get encrypted
 * a Secret Key
-* an IV or nounce
+* an IV or nonce

 **operations:**
-1. secret key + nounce = secondary key
+1. secret key + nonce = secondary key
-2. use key and nounce to encrypt data and create a **encrypted data aka ciphertext **
+2. use key and nonce to encrypt data and create a **encrypted data aka ciphertext **
 3. secondary key + encrypted data = keyed digest
-4. secrey key + nounce + keyed digest = encrypted keyed digest
+4. secret key + nonce + keyed digest = encrypted keyed digest

 SealBox = encrypted data + encrypted keyed digest